AllenDang/giu/README.md

 To create a row of widgets (aka place widgets one by one horizontally), use `Row()` method.
 For example `giu.Row(Label(...), Button(...))` will create a Label next to a Button.

-To creata a column of widgets (aka place widgets one by one vertically) inside a row, use `Column()`, method.
+To creata a column of widgets (aka place widgets one by one vertically) inside a row, use `Column()` method.

 Any widget which has a `Size()` method, could set it's size explicitly.
 Note you could pass negative value to `Size()`, it means avaiable remain width/height - value.
 For example, `InputText(...).Size(-1)` will create a input text box with longest width it's container has lefted.